 Three boards are already presented here that have high ratings and high quality.
 Any of these boards would be excellent for a beginner.

 If you're still not sure which board to buy, here's the breakdown of the BAK lineup:

-A Tower Paddle Board Adventurer will be the best choice for you if you're a big guy and need a board that can support your weight.
-However, a few crucial features are missing from this board, such as an on-deck bungee system or a way to mount one later, and no carry bag included in the package, so it's not worth the price.
+A Tower Paddle Board Adventurer will be the best choice if you're a big guy and need a board supporting your weight.
+However, a few crucial features are missing from this board, such as an on-deck bungee system or a way to mount one later, and no carry bag is included in the Package, so it's not worth the price.
 With no corresponding reduction in price to compensate, it ranks below the other two boards regarding the overall value for money.